 Guiding and Guidance Accuracy

-In order to save money on a telescope guide and reduce the amount and weight of the equipment used, many astrophotographers prefer so-called off-axis guides.
-In a small case that is installed between the camera and the telescope, there is a small prism or mirror, this mirror reflects a beam of light at the very edge of the telescope’s field of view towards the side where the eyepiece guide or camera guide is installed.
+In a small case installed between the camera and the telescope, there is a small prism or mirror; this mirror reflects a beam of light at the very edge of the telescope’s field of view towards the side where the eyepiece guide or camera guide is installed.

 At the edge of the field of view, as a rule, you can always find a star suitable for guiding, and modern, even inexpensive, CCD receivers on a telescope with a medium aperture can quite successfully guide even a 13th magnitude star.